Yagna32/Blended/README.md

 6. More Features in admin panel(updateProductDetails, ProductAnalysis, makeProductUnavailable)
 7. Payment Integration (stripe)(Done)
 8. Implement Redis (also look how to deploy it cause we need remote redis server for that)(done)
-9. Improve authentication (maybe add google auth in react optional tho)
+9. Improve authentication (done)(Can add google auth or httpcookieOnly in react for improvement)
 10. Database schema needs to change better and in-depth (maybe add a new schema)(strong schema configuration needed)
 11. Implement Testing after the project completes (important) (also better eslint configuration is also imp)
 12. Dedicated success and failure page after payments